 Spice collected from the fiery red stigma of the lilac crocus flowers has been valued for its’ culinary and medicinal properties for thousands of years.

-Tas-Saf offer free saffron gin and saffron tea tastings.
+Tas-Saf offers free saffron gin and saffron tea tastings.

 The Tas-Saff farm is open 10 am – 5 pm for farm gate visits nearly all year.

 Australian Tourism Accreditation Australian Tourism Export Council Carpark Caters for challenges with learning and communication Caters for hearing impairment Caters for high support needs Caters for limited mobility Caters for vision impairment Coach Parking Family Friendly Free Wifi Public Toilet Regional Tourist/Tourism Association/Organisation Shop Visitor Information Centre Wheelchair access